pdf-association/pdf-cos-syntax/README.md

 - "declaration": the cross-reference table entry of a PDF object
 - "reference": an indirect references (`X Y R`) to a PDF object

-Placing the cursor anywhere in a cross-reference table entry for an in-use object (e.g., `0000003342 00000 n`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`).
-Note that the very first entry in the cross-reference table of an original PDF (without incremental updates) is always `0000000000 65535 f` and represents the start of the free list and thus there is no associated object 0.
+Placing the cursor anywhere in a conventional cross-reference table entry for an in-use object (e.g., `0000003342 00000 n`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`).
+Note that the very first entry in the cross-reference table of an original PDF (without incremental updates) should always be `0000000000 65535 f` and represents the start of the free list and thus there is no associated object 0.

 Placing the cursor anywhere on an indirect reference (`X Y R`), and then selecting "Go to definition" will jump the cursor to the associated object (`X Y obj`).